JustABearOz/PoshColor/README.md

 ![Screenshot of select-string with context](images/selectstringwithcontextresult.png)

 ## Themes
 There are currently 3 themes that come with PSColorizer.
+Feel free to contribute more themes to make PSColorizer the best it can be.

 ### Included themes
 |Theme Name| Description|